Shelby, North Carolina

-Shelby is a city in and the county seat of Cleveland County, North Carolina, United States.
-It lies near the western edge of the Charlotte combined statistical area.
+Shelby is a city in and the county seat of Cleveland County, North Carolina.
+It lies near the western edge of the Charlotte-Concord, NC-SC Combined Statistical Area.
 The population was 21,918 at the 2020 census.

 History

+The area was originally inhabited by Catawba and Cherokee peoples and was later settled around 1760.
+The city was chartered in 1843 and named after Colonel Isaac Shelby, a hero of the battle of Kings Mountain (1780) during the American Revolution.
+Shelby was agricultural until the railways in the 1870s stimulated Shelby's development.